WELCOME TO RE-WILDING INDIANA!

 Not all wildlife needs rescuing!

-Please call or text us with questions, or see these helpful guides to determine if the animal you have found needs help!
+Before calling a wildlife rehabilitator, see these helpful guides to determine if the animal you have found actually needs help FIRST!

 Please be advised that it is illegal to capture and keep native Indiana wildlife for any reason, other than to rescue and transport them to licensed wildlife rehabilitators.
 Most wildlife do not make good pets, and some can cause severe injury to would-be rescuers.